- Home - v3

 Subarea Planning

 Our community enjoys a rich and unique history that continues to define who we are today.
 To preserve that quality of life and enhance Lake Stevens as a place to shop, play and stay, the city adopted subarea plans for the Lake Stevens Center, 20th Street SE Corridor, and Lake Stevens Downtown.
-The last and fourth growth area as identified in the City’s comprehensive plan, the Lake Stevens Industrial Center will be analyzed in fall 2022 and early 2023.
-These plans will shape the long-term economic growth and residential development in these areas and are available for you to review, right here.
+The last and fourth growth area, as identified in the City’s comprehensive plan, the Lake Stevens Industrial Center, was analyzed in fall 2022 and early 2023.
+The resulting plans will shape the long-term economic growth and residential development in these areas and are available for you to review, right here.

-As part of this process, the City designated the subareas as planned action areas, which is an important tool to promote economic development.
-Planned action areas have received upfront environmental review allowing for an expedited permit review process.
+As part of this process, the City designated the subareas as planned action areas, an important tool for promoting economic development.
+Planned action areas have received an upfront environmental review, allowing for an expedited permit review process.

 Common Documents